kiiwii22/SelfBalancingRobot/README.md

 # SelfBalancingRobot

-Inverted Wheeled Pendulum is a non-linear system.
+A Self-Balancing Robot is based on the concept of balancing an inverted pendulum.
 This specific type of robot consists of a body above two wheels with no balancing support.
 Its main task is to maintain the pitch angle in a vertical position to stabilize the structure.